 Our membership meetings feature compelling speakers selected for their expertise in various areas of venture capital and economic development.
 They also offer exceptional opportunities for networking before and after the program.

-“The Birmingham Venture Club’s Jemison Award program recognizes today’s high growth, high value entrepreneurs while honoring the legacy of Mr. Jemison and other venture capital trailblazers.”
+“The Alabama Venture Club’s Jemison Award program recognizes today’s high growth, high value entrepreneurs while honoring the legacy of Mr. Jemison and other venture capital trailblazers.”

 James Outland, Past Chairman